 - Emotional Intelligence In Customer Service: How To Meet Ever-Growing Customers' Needs?

-Empathy and customer service are the two things that should but not always go together.
-Given the impact great customer service has on the overall customer experience and their future purchase decisions, developing such skills as empathy nowadays has become of the utmost importance.
+Empathy and customer service are the two things that should always go together but not always do.
+Given the impact that great customer service has on the overall customer experience and their future purchase decisions, developing such skills as empathy nowadays has become of the utmost importance.

 Although excellent customer service should be the focus of the whole company and not only your support people, they actually bear the greatest burden.
 Being the ones who directly interact with your customers, they usually have the biggest influence on how your clients perceive your brand.